Cristian-LLC/network-quality-monitor/README.md

    - For each notification type, you can specify a different Slack channel
    - Make sure the channels exist in your Slack workspace
    - Always include the `#` prefix for channel names

-5. **Adjust throttling** (optional):
-   - `throttle_minutes` controls how often the same type of notification can be sent for the same host
-   - Set to `0` for no throttling (every event triggers a notification)
-   - Set to higher values to reduce notification frequency during persistent issues

 ##### Step 3: Test Your Configuration